Beatrice Munyenyezi: Life

 Munyenyezi was born around 1970 in Butare, Southern Province, in Rwanda.

-When she married, her husband's mother was Pauline Nyiramasuhuko who was later a minister in the provisional government of Juvénal Habyarimana.
+When she married, her husband's mother was Pauline Nyiramasuhuko, who was later a minister in the provisional government of Juvénal Habyarimana.
 The event that triggered the start of the Tutsi genocide was the assassination of the Rwandan president when his plane was shot down on 6 April 1994.
 Her mother and husband were involved in activities in Munyenyezi's home town.
 Her husband was a student at the National University of Rwanda in Butare.
-He was also a leader in the extremist Hutu organisation known as the Interahamwe for the area around the city.
+He was also a leader in the extremist Hutu organisation known as the Interahamwe, of which Munyenyezi was a member, for the area around the city.

 Her husband and others were found guilty of killing refugees, orphans and patients from the local hospital and of taking Tutsi prisoners and arranging for them to be executed.
 In particular he and his mother organised and staffed a roadblock outside their family's hotel where Tutsi were identified, imprisoned and executed.
+Munyenyezi herself commanded the roadblock where she inspected the identity cards of those who wished to pass and singled out those who were Tutsi, whom she took aside to be killed.
+Female Tutsis who were identified were raped by the Interhamwe before they were killed.
+Munyenyezi, nicknamed "The Commander", was alleged to have personally committed acts of violence against the Tutsi, including beating a child to death with a club after being mocked by fellow Interhamwe members for never having killed a Tutsi.

 In 1997 her husband and his mother were arrested in Nairobi where he had been running a grocery store for three years.

-In 1998 she and her three daughters settled in Manchester, New Hampshire after she was given political asylum based on her testimony that she was being persecuted in her home country.